EmpireWar/Orbis/README.md

 ### Migrating from WorldGuard?
 Orbis has an inbuilt migration tool that allows you to migrate your WorldGuard regions.

-Simply run `/orbis migrate` on a server with Orbis and WorldGuard installed, and your WorldGuard regions will be migrated to Orbis.
+Simply run `/orbis migrate` on a server with Orbis and WorldGuard installed, and your WorldGuard regions will be migrated to Orbis (as well as they can be).

 #### Key differences
 - Regions are not "protected by default".
 Instead, you need to add what flags you want to a region to make it protected.